The federal government will conduct a nationwide emergency alert test via mobile phones and cable TV

 While these types of alerts are frequently used in targeted areas to alert people in the area to thing like tornadoes, Wednesday’s test is being done across the country.

-The test is slated to start at 2:20 p.m.
-Eastern Time Wednesday.
+The test is slated to start at 1:20 p.m.
+Central Time Wednesday.
 Wireless phone customers in the United States whose phones are on will get a message saying: “THIS IS A TEST of the National Wireless Emergency Alert System.
 No action is needed.”
 The incoming message will also make a noise and the phone should vibrate.

 Customers whose phones are set to the Spanish language will get the message in Spanish.

-People watching broadcast or cable television or listening to the radio will hear and see a message lasting one minute that says: “This is a nationwide test of the Emergency Alert System, issued by the Federal Emergency Management Agency, covering the United States from 14:20 to 14:50 hours ET.
+People watching broadcast or cable television or listening to the radio will hear and see a message lasting one minute that says: “This is a nationwide test of the Emergency Alert System, issued by the Federal Emergency Management Agency, covering the United States from 13:20 to 13:50 hours CT.
 This is only a test.
 No action is required by the public.”

 Federal law requires the systems be tested at least once every three years.
 The last nationwide test was Aug.
 11, 2021.